Gongura: Description

 Gongura is popular in the state of Andhra Pradesh, Karnataka, Manipur, Tripura and also Mizoram.
 A baby gongura leaf is a full leaf.
 As the leaf grows older, the leaf splits into four or more parts.

 Other well known recipes made with Gongura as the main ingredient are Gongura pappu (lentils), Gongura mamsam (goat/mutton) and Gongura royyalu (shrimp).
 In recent times, Gongura Chicken is also being served in restaurants.
 Gongura and calabash is extremely popular with the Telugu community in South Africa.
 It is also eaten by Acholi and Lango people in northern Uganda, where it is known as malakwang.

 In the Bodo Community of Assam too, 'Gongura' called as 'Mwitha' is taken very frequently, it is prepared as curry with pork, 'Mwitha-Oma', with pond fish as 'Mwitha-na' with prawns as 'Mwitha-nathur'.
-The leaves having sour tastes and slippery texture blends easy and makes a wonderful dish with non-veg items.
+The leaves have a sour taste and slippery texture which is known to blend easily with non-veg items.
 The Bodo community believes that intake of sour helps in fighting the scorching summer heat and prevents illness.